 (The following are examples only)

 Diploma in Tropical Medicine and Hygiene: London School of Tropical Medicine and Hygiene.
-A 3-month diploma course, also offered by other universities.
+A 3-month diploma course, also offered by a number of other universities.

 ** Please note that there would be extra costs for participation in these courses and diplomas.